meringlab/FlashWeave.jl/README.md

 ## Performance tips ##

-Depending on your data, make sure to chose the appropriate flags (```heterogeneous=true``` for multi-habitat or -protocol data sets, ```sensitive=false``` for faster, but more coarse-grained associations) for optimal runtime.
+Depending on your data, make sure to chose the appropriate flags (```heterogeneous=true``` for multi-habitat or -protocol data sets with ideally at least thousands of samples; ```sensitive=false``` for faster, but more coarse-grained associations) to achieve optimal runtime.
 If FlashWeave should get stuck on a small fraction of nodes with large neighborhoods, try increasing the convergence criterion (```conv```).
 To run FlashWeave in parallel, see the section below.

 Note, that FlashWeave is optimized for large-scale data sets.
 On small data (hundreds of samples and OTUs) its speed advantages can be negated by JIT-compilation overhead.